Final Fantasy (video game): Reception

 Final Fantasy was one of the most influential early console role-playing games and played a major role in legitimizing and popularizing the genre.
-According to IGN's Matt Casamassina, Final Fantasys storyline had a deeper and more engaging story than the original Dragon Quest (known as Dragon Warrior in North America).
+According to IGNs Matt Casamassina, Final Fantasys storyline had a deeper and more engaging story than the original Dragon Quest (known as Dragon Warrior in North America).
 Modern critics have criticized the game for being poorly paced by contemporary standards, as it involves much more time wandering in search of random battle encounters to raise their experience levels and money than it does exploring and solving puzzles.
 Other reviewers find the level-building and exploration portions of the game as the most entertaining.
 In 1987, Famitsu initially described the original Final Fantasy as "one of many" that imitated the Dragon Quest formula.
 Roe R. Adams, III reviewed the game for Computer Gaming World, and stated that gamers should "put Final Fantasy high on your list of games to recommend to people who have no idea what a CRPG is or how to play one".
 The game is considered by some to be the weakest and most difficult installment of the series.

 The subsequent versions of Final Fantasy have garnered mostly favorable reviews from the media.
 Peer Schneider of IGN enjoyed the WonderSwan Color version, praising its graphical improvements, especially the environments, characters, and monsters.
 Famitsu scored this version a 30 out of 40.
 Final Fantasy Origins was generally well-received; GamePro said the music was "fantastic", and that the graphics had a suitably retro cuteness to them.
 Reviews for Final Fantasy I & II: Dawn of Souls were generally positive, with Jeremy Dunham of IGN giving particular praise to the improved English translation, saying it was better than any previous version of the game.
-The PlayStation Portable version was not as critically successful as the previous releases; GameSpot's Kevin VanOrd cited the visuals as its strongest enhancement but stated that the additional random enemy encounters and updated graphics did not add much value.
+The PlayStation Portable version was not as critically successful as the previous releases; GameSpots Kevin VanOrd cited the visuals as its strongest enhancement but stated that the additional random enemy encounters and updated graphics did not add much value.
 The Dawn of Souls package was rated 76th in Nintendo Powers Top 200 Games list.